activePurple/Portfolio-Projects/README.md

 # Portfolio-Projects
-A collection of projects that will vary in difficulty as I progress down my programming jounrey.
+A collection of projects that will vary in difficulty as I progress down my programming journey.